 The unfunded obligation may be computed and presented in several ways.
 Perhaps the most useful way is based on taxes and benefits for an open group of participants over the next 75 years, including many people not yet born, the same as was calculated in the basic projections.
 That methodology is consistent with the primarily pay-as-you-go way the program is designed and run.
-Although the trustees provide alternative calculations based on the closed group of current participants, we believe the open-group basis avoids certain misleading outcomes.
-For example, if the program had an actuarial balance of exactly zero (i.e., projected resources match projected obligations), the open-group measure of the unfunded obligation would be zero, while the closedgroup measure would show a substantial unfunded obligation.
+Although the trustees provide alternative calculations based on the closed group of current participants, we believe the open group basis avoids certain misleading outcomes.
+For example, if the program had an actuarial balance of exactly zero (i.e., projected resources match projected obligations), the open-group measure of the unfunded obligation would be zero, while the closed-group measure would show a substantial unfunded obligation.

 The dollar amount of unfunded obligation is easier to interpret if put in perspective-for example, by comparing it with the size of the economy over the same period.
-The unfunded obligation is often presented as a percentage of the present value of either taxable payroll or of GDP.
-At the beginning of 2018, the open-group unfunded obligation over the next 75 years was \$13.2 trillion (up from \$12.5 trillion last year).
-This now represents 2.68 percent of taxable payroll (2.66 percent last year), or 1.0 percent of GDP (0.9 percent last year).
+The unfunded obligation is often presented as a percentage of the present value of either taxable payroll or of gross domestic product (GDP).
+At the beginning of 2019, the open-group unfunded obligation over the next 75 years was \$13.9 trillion (up from \$13.2 trillion last year).
+This now represents 2.61 (2.68 last year) percent of taxable payroll, or 0.9 (1.0 last year) percent of GDP.

 In recent years, the Trustees Reports have also presented the unfunded obligation based on stretching the 75-year projection period into infinity.
-The infinite horizon projections project all annual balances beyond 75 years assuming that the current law, demographic assumptions, and economic trends from the 75-year projection continue indefinitely; in practice, this is highly problematic.
+The infinite horizon projections project all annual balances beyond 75-years assuming that the current law, demographic assumptions, and economic trends from the 75-year projection continue indefinitely; in practice, this is highly problematic.
 Projections over an infinite time period have an extremely high degree of uncertainty.
 Troublesome inconsistencies can arise among demographic and program-specific assumptions.
 By assuming that longevity keeps increasing forever while retirement ages remain static, for example, the infinite time period forecast will eventually result in an extremely long period of retirement.